madanbaduwal/go-language/go-commands.md

 $ go test -v # -v flag to get verbose output that lists all of the tests and their results.

+$ go build # compiles the packages, along with their dependencies, but it doesn't install the results.

+$ go list -f '{{.Target}}' # Discover the Go install path, where the go command will install the current package.

 ```